ArminBaz/SR-IS/README.md

 ```

 ## Notebooks
-Each notebook contains the simulations to generate the figures in the paper.
+Each notebook contains the simulations to generate the figures in the paper all the notebooks can be found in `src/`.
 * Figure 1 - `occupancy_map.ipynb`
 * Figure 2 - 2d. `convergence.ipynb`, 2e/f. `complex_maze.ipynb`
 * Figure 3 - 3c/d. `latent.ipynb`, 3g/h. `detour.ipynb`